capognavalerio/frontend-startertkit/README.md

-FSK - Front-end starter kit
+FSK - Frontend starter kit
 =========

-FSK is a Front-end starterkit to help you getting started with a new HTML5 project.
+FSK is a Frontend starterkit to help you getting started with a new HTML5 project.
 It generates for you a clean customizable template with just what you need to start!

 BOWER
 -----